 To make the Tadka Dal-

-In a separate pan, heat the oil and ghee (or coconut oil) over medium heat.
+- In a separate pan, heat the coconut oil over medium heat.
 Add the mustard seeds and cumin seeds and as they start to sizzle and sputter, add the chili peppers, garlic and onion.
 When they start to caramelize, add the tomato.
 Stir fry it and add the 1/4 cup water and let the tomato cook.

 - Add the cooked dal, brown sugar and lime juice.
 Stir and add water, according to your desired dal consistency.
 Add salt, if needed and let the dal simmer for a few minutes.